 Unresolved trauma and addiction can shape the course of someone’s life.
 When someone endures a traumatic situation, they are more likely to self-medicate, which can lead to a developing addiction.
 This is why trauma therapy treatment is a quintessential component for recovery.
 Traumatic situations change how people view themselves and how they interact with the world.
 Adding addiction into the fray can result in issues with maintaining or growing relationships of all kinds.
-North Jersey Recovery Center’s addiction treatment center in Fairbanks NJ will guide you in the journey of getting to the root of your trauma.
+North Jersey Recovery Center’s addiction treatment center in Fair Lawn NJ will guide you in the journey of getting to the root of your trauma.
 For today’s topic of discussion, we will cover the connection between childhood trauma and addiction.

 Where Does Trauma Take Root?